robmass94/hacker-news-enhancements/README.md

 # hacker-news-enhancements
-Chrome extension that a few convenient features to make navigating HN comment threads easier.
+Chrome extension that adds a few convenient features to allow easier navigation of HN comment threads.